 I meet a lot of dads or soon to be dads who are very worried they don’t have what it takes to be a “good father” because their dad wasn’t one.
-Their not sure how to start parenting differently from how they were parented.
+They’re not sure how to start parenting differently from how they were parented.
 It’s not uncommon to feel stuck in a way of doing something because it’s the only way you’ve known, but wanting to make a change and being aware of an unwanted model is the first step.

 Become Aware of Your “Normal”